javascript-tutorial/server/README.md

 The task takes upstream image version (English), replaces strings to it, then writes to same-named image in the tutorial repo.

+You may want to open the resulting SVG file directly in the browser to see it.

-In order for positioning to work, you need to have ImageMagick installed: <https://imagemagick.org/script/download.php> (or use packages for Linux/MacOS).
+P.S In order for positioning to work, you need to have ImageMagick installed: <https://imagemagick.org/script/download.php> (or use packages for Linux/MacOS).

 ## Extract strings